 How to Make Mango-Habanero Hot Sauce - the Recipe Method

-Pop everything into a blender or food processor and process them until the mixture is nice and smooth.
+- Add everything to a blender or food processor and blend until smooth.

 Recipe Tips & Notes

-If you’d like to dial back the heat level, skip the habanero pepper.
+- If you’d like a milder hot sauce, core the habanero pepper.
 You can also reduce or skip the serranos, and go with jalapeno peppers only.
-You’ll still get a nice kick from them.
+For a hotter version, use 6-8 habanero peppers and skip the jalapenos and serranos.

 - Fresh Mango Salsa